-Looking Beyond The Clothes
+Looking Beyond the Clothes

-Presenting yourself to create the impression you desire, before you even say a word, involves several key elements that goes beyond your clothing.
+Presenting yourself to create the impression you desire, before you even say a word, involves several key elements that go beyond your clothing.
 You may not consciously be aware of these elements, but they definitely influence how you are perceived.

 NOTE: To provide help in the clothes you wear the previous post lists five tips to keep in mind when choosing your clothes to ensure you deliver the message you intend.